THE ULTIMATE PLUS SIZE

 TOILETRIES

 Don’t forget the essentials like deodorant, sun screen, lotion, lip balm, hair ties, hair brush, face wipes, tampons, contact solution, toothbrush, toothpaste, hand sanitizer, masks, and ear plugs etc. Remember our pledge to keep single use plastics out of the places we love and aim to use reusable bottles, bar soaps and biodegradable products!
-Pack it all in this Sherpani toiletry bag made from 100% recycled polyester to make Mother Nature extra proud!
+Pack it all in this upcycled toiletry bag made from 100% recycled polyester to make Mother Nature extra proud!

 QUICK DRY TOWEL + WET WIPES